Program Mission

 A Focus on Practical Research and Clinical Skills

 Our philosophy is that research skills are best learned through hands-on practice.
-As opposed to traditional instruction in statistics, the MS in Clinical Psychology Program provides a more practical, problem-solving approach to data analysis.
 In their first year, students receive instruction in the application of the R statistical programming language.
 Using R, students learn the importance of data visualization and exploratory data analysis to answer research questions in psychology.
 Students are then provided with traditional training in statistical modeling (e.g., linear regression) considered foundational to any graduate psychology curriculum.

 In the second year of coursework, students enroll in a semester long research seminar that guides them in a step-by-step process in conducting their own faculty-mentored independent research or thesis project.
-Students select a topic of their choosing and build their project from the bottom up in an intimate, small classroom setting.
+Students select a topic of their choosing and build their project from the bottom up in an intimate, small classroom setting with 1:1 faculty support.

 Although each topic is unique, students are encouraged to explicitly incorporate elements of replication in their work in order to support psychology as a cumulative science that grows through replication and confirmation.
 Consistent with the values of open science, students also complete a pre-registration and openly share their material with the global research community.

-Clinical training at Cal Lutheran is also consistent with a scientist-practitioner model.
+Clinical training at Cal Lutheran is consistent with a scientist-practitioner model.
 Cal Lutheran students gain knowledge in evidence-based methods for clinical assessment, interviewing, and treatment.
-Practical skills are emphasized in, for example, conducting diagnostic assessments, behavioral therapy, dialectical behavior therapy, and suicide assessment and management.
-In all courses, students gain competence in the integration of cultural aspects of psychopathology and psychotherapy through enhanced personal awareness and instruction in providing culturally-sensitive diagnostic assessment and psychotherapy.
-Please note, the coursework in the MS in Clinical Psychology program is not sufficient for licensure.
+Cal Lutheran's on-campus community counseling clinic provides MS Clinical students with a unique opportunit to conduct "in-house" clinical research and program evaluation. *Please note, the coursework in the MS in Clinical Psychology program is not sufficient for licensure.

 Career Options